Efficient Symbolic Execution of Software under Fault Attacks: Experiments

 \subsection{Results on Fault Modeling}

+We first present a summary of the safety violations found by different methods in Table~\ref{tab:effect-summary}, where Column 1 shows the category name and Column 2 shows the total number of programs in the category.
+Columns 3-4 show the results of the existing method, including the number of programs where a violation was not found, and the number of programs where the violation was found.
+Similarly, Columns 5-6 show the results of our method.
+The last row shows the total number of programs, the ones without violations, and the ones with violations.
+Overall, our method found 14 more programs with violations than the existing method (90 violations versus 76 violations); furthermore, a careful analysis shows that all of the 14 violations are real violations.

+For example, our method found a violation in \emph{bAnd1.c} while the existing method found no violation.
+A closer look at the program input computed by KLEE showed that it is a realistic violation.
+Conversely, our method found no violation in \emph{gcd\_2.c} while the existing method found a violation.
+However, a closer look at the program input computed by KLEE showed that it is a bogus violation.
+In both cases, the differences support the claim that our method more accurately models the impact of fault attacks on a victim program.

-To evaluate the effectiveness of our fault modeling technique, we compared our method against the existing method~\cite{ESOP23} on all benchmark programs, to check if it can detect more assertion violations.
-The results are in Table~\ref{tab:effectiveness}, where Columns 1-2 show the name of each program name and the number of injected faults.
-Columns 3-4 show the result of the existing method (BINSEC~\cite{ESOP23}), Columns 5-6 show the result of our baseline method (without pruning), and Columns 7-8 show the result of our optimized method (with pruning).
-For each method, we show whether a violation is detected ({\vNO} means no and {\vYES} means yes), the number of symbolically executed paths, and the time in seconds.
+We now present detailed results for the VerifyPIN programs in Table~\ref{tab:effect-verifypin}, where Columns 1--2 show the name of each program and the number of injected faults, Column~3 shows the result of the existing method, and Column~4 shows the result of our method.
+For each method, we indicate whether a violation is detected ({\vNO} means no and \vYES\ means yes).
+For these eight programs, our method detected the same number of violations as the existing method.
+That is, with at most one injected fault, a violation was found in the first five of the eight programs.
+When the number of injected faults was increased to 2, both our method and the existing method detected violations in all programs, including the last three of the eight programs.

-For the 8 VerifyPIN programs taken from BINSEC~\cite{ESOP23}, our method detected the same number of violations as BINSEC.
-With a single injected fault, the assertion may be violated in the first five programs but not in the last three.
-Both our method and the existing method detected a violation in the first five programs, indicated by the symbol {\vYES} in Columns 3, 5, and 7.
-For the other 24 programs, the existing method detected violations in 14 programs, whereas our method detected violations in 18 programs.
-The four missed violations by the existing method are indicated by the symbol {\vvNO} in Column 3.

-For programs in Table~\ref{tab:effectiveness} where no violations were detected with a single injected fault, we increased the number of injected faults to two, and compared our method with the existing method again.
-The results are in Table~\ref{tab:effectiveness-2}, where Columns 3, 5, and 7 show the changes in the detected violation.
-Specifically, the existing method detected three additional violations, whereas our method detected four.
-In particular, our method identified the violation in \emph{bor2.c} that was missed by the existing method.

-When increasing the number of faults to four, our method detected six more assertion violations in total compared to the existing method.